The Pupil Premium

 Training for staff - Research studies have shown that feedback has a particularly positive effect on disadvantaged students’ progress.
 Dedicated professional development time for all teaching staff has been devoted to exploring and increasing the use of strategies that have most significant impact on disadvantaged students.

 Dedicated Pupil Premium Champions – The Academy employs the services of an external pupil premium consultant and has a senior leader who is responsible for the pupil premium and the progress of disadvantaged students.
 These roles are critical in ensuring that the pupil premium is directed appropriately and that the Academy is responsible for its actions.

 Human Utopia – The Academy works with this organisation to further raise the levels of self-esteem and confidence in all our students, with a particular focus on pupil premium students.

 School counsellor - A counsellor has been employed to work specifically with pupil premium students in supporting their emotional and social wellbeing.

 Accounting for the Pupil Premium at Thomas Deacon Academy

 It is very important for all schools to clearly and effectively account for their pupil premium and detail how the money has been used.
-For the first time in 2016 schools who cannot account effectively for the use of their pupil premium will be unable to gain an “outstanding” rating under the Ofsted criteria.
+Schools who cannot account effectively for the use of their pupil premium will be unable to gain an “outstanding” rating under the Ofsted criteria.

-Appendix 1 is a detailed account of how the Academy allocated its pupil premium during the academic year 2015/16.
+The Pupil Premium Impact Cost Evaluation is a detailed account of how the Academy allocated its pupil premium during the academic year 2017 – 18.